Skip to main content

 Dr Birgul Yilmaz

-Senior Lecturer in Intercultural Communication (Education and Research)
+Senior Lecturer in Intercultural Communication

-PhD in Linguistics, SOAS University of London
+• PhD in Linguistics, SOAS University of London

-MRes in Language Discourse and Communication, King's College London
+• MRes in Language Discourse and Communication, King's College London

-BA in English and Linguistics, Queen Mary University of London
+• BA in English and Linguistics, Queen Mary University of London

-Research interests
+Research

 I am a critical sociolinguist, applied linguist and ethnographer, specialising in language and forced migration.
 My research interests are:

-(1) Sociolinguistics of forced migration and humanitarianism
+1) Sociolinguistics of forced migration and humanitarianism

 Currently, I am working on precarity, securitisation and communicative justice and vulnerability in two neighbourhoods of Athens.
 I explore the role of self-organisation and counter-culture in language learning and the linguistic practices of refugees and squatters in intercultural settings in Greece.

-In this resaearch cluster, I focus on how heritage language learning processes of diaspora communities are shaped and negotiated in community based language classes in the UK.
+In this resaearch strand, I focus on how heritage language learning processes of diaspora communities are shaped and negotiated in community based language classes in the UK.
 I am particularly interested in languages and identities, language ideologies, attitudes towards standard vs nonstandard languages, nationalism, conflict, social class, and gender, using interactional sociolinguistics and critical/discourse analysis and linguistic ethnography.
 I continue to expand on this work, which has influenced many researchers, via international collaborations in Europe and Noth America.

-(3) Critical sociolinguistic ethnography and linguistic practice
+3) Critical sociolinguistics, ethnography and linguistic practice

-(4) Language, vulnerability and trauma in humanitarian response
+4) Language, vulnerability and trauma in humanitarian response

 • Sociolinguistics